octavio67/WritersIonicExpressSequelize/README.md

 ***NOTE***

-For its perfect operation, when a writer is created, it is necessary to record for each writer, his image with the same name as the 'name' field and a flag of his country with the same name as the 'country' field.
+For its perfect operation, when a writer is created, it is necessary to record for each writer, his image with the same name as the 'nombre' field and a flag of his country with the same name as the 'pais' field.
 These images should be saved in the /backend/public/images folder